HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * GPS = latitude + Longitude, as opposed to (proprietary, per CPC) Postal Code.
 * This should likely link to DgH to start and then DocsH
 * Can JW help with this technology?
+* Consider the need to create contexts for specific Audiences.
 * Consider using to WayBack machine to access (lost) content (that I still consider "definitive").